arifhossen/flask-app-python/README.md

 }
 ```

-## Enable the Site:
+### Enable the Site:
-Create a symlink from the sites-available configuration file to the sites-enabled directory.
+Create a symlink to the configuration file in the sites-enabled directory.
 ```bash
 sudo ln -s /etc/nginx/sites-available/arifhossen.net /etc/nginx/sites-enabled/
 ```

-## Test Nginx Configuration:
+### Test and Reload Nginx:
 Test the Nginx configuration for syntax errors.
 ```bash
 sudo nginx -t
 ```

-If the test is successful, you should see:
-nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
-nginx: configuration file /etc/nginx/nginx.conf test is successful

-## Reload Nginx:

 Reload Nginx to apply the changes.
 ```bash
 sudo systemctl reload nginx
 ```

-##  Additional Information
-### Disabling a Site:
+### Disable a Site:
 To disable a site, remove the symlink from the sites-enabled directory.
 ```bash
 sudo rm /etc/nginx/sites-enabled/arifhossen.net
 ```

-Then reload Nginx to apply the changes:
+Reload Nginx to apply the changes.
 ```bash
 sudo systemctl reload nginx
 ```

+By following these steps, you will have set up Jenkins and Docker on an Ubuntu EC2 instance, created a CI/CD pipeline to deploy a Python application, and configured Nginx for SSL and proxy settings.